 On behalf of the Oregon Health Authority (OHA), Mercer Health & Benefits LLC analyzed prescription and medical drug costs, utilization, and enrollment data for PEBB and OEBB for the period of April 1, 2023, to March 31, 2024.
+The full report is included in the appendices.
 They calculated the impact of the proposed UPL scenarios for eight selected drugs.
 It was expected that the reduction in in the point of sale drug prices due to UPLs would result in lowered or eliminated rebate payments.
 Because this was a novel proposal, the rebates retained with UPLs in place were uncertain.
 To account for this uncertainty, the three different UPL scenarios were modeled with no rebates (0 percent) as well as 25 percent and 50 percent of the current rebate retained, with the most conservative estimate being that rebates for the affected drugs are eliminated upon implementation.
 The analysis never allowed the rebate to exceed the ingredient cost for a drug/scenario combination.